B.S. in Recreation & Tourism Management

 A minimum GPA of 2.3 is required to get into upper division.
 Use the online GPA calculator to figure out grades needed to achieve your desired GPA.

-If you do not meet this requirement, you must meet with Nikki Loseff, Director of The J. Willard and Alice S. Marriott Foundation Student Center for Professional Development, to inquire about our formal exception policy.
+If you do not meet this requirement, you must meet with Academic Advisor Stephanie Macias to inquire about our formal exception policy.

-All RTM Majors are required to complete 125 hours of Supervised Field Work (RTM 284).
+All RTM majors are required to complete 125 hours of Supervised Field Work (RTM 284) before beginning upper division coursework.

-Once you have completed requirements 1-3, you must be signed into upper division by Ms. Corinne Youngholm.
+Once you have completed requirements 1-3, you must be signed into upper division by Ms. Stephanie Macias.

 Upper Division Requirements